rosie-roses/weather-app/README.md

 - **ShadCN** – A component library for building modern, reusable UI components.
 - **Recharts** - A React-based charting library used to visualise data with interactive and customisable charts.
 - **OpenWeatherMap API** - Provides real-time weather data and forecasts for cities, including geolocation support.
+- **@tanstack/react-query** – A data fetching and caching library for React that helps with efficient handling of asynchronous data, improving performance and user experience.

 ## <a name="features">🔮 Features</a>